 Earlier-stage companies usually take longer to mature.
 Further funding rounds will be common so there is risk of dilution.

 The usual risks with unquoted companies exist with this SEIS/EIS offer.
 For instance, SEIS and EIS investments are illiquid and capital is at risk.
 Investors should only invest money they cannot afford to lose.
 Tax benefits will depend on individual circumstances and tax rules can change.

 The Startup Funding Club does what it says on the tin.
 It invests in UK startups.
 There are likely to be some winners and a fair few losers in the portfolio.
-We like the breadth and scope of this fund, and the refreshingly low and simple charges.
+We like the breadth and scope of this fund, and the low and simple direct charges to investors.
 It’s not without risk: the name says it all.
 For investors keen to get exposure to the bright new businesses of tomorrow, we think this is one to consider.